jumphone/BEER/README.md

 * BEER's manuscript version: https://github.com/jumphone/BEER/archive/0.0.2.zip

-* If you are not satisfied with the results of current BEER, please try "BEER.lab": https://github.com/jumphone/BEER/tree/master/LAB
+* If you are not satisfied with the result of current BEER, please try "BEER.lab": https://github.com/jumphone/BEER/tree/master/LAB

 # News: